How Paula’s Choice Serums Work

-To visibly safeguard your skin from environmental assault, such as visible effects of pollution, we recommend one of our Super Antioxidant Concentrate Serums.
-Choose according to your skin type, and feel free to alternate or layer two serums based on your skin’s needs.
+To visibly safeguard your skin from environmental assault, such as visible effects of pollution, we recommend our DEFENSE Antioxidant Pore Purifier.
+You can feel free to alternate or layer it with any other serums based on your skin’s needs.

-To address more advanced signs of aging, or to alternate with any of the serums above, our RESIST Intensive Wrinkle-Repair Retinol Serum is an ultra-silky anti-aging formula celebrated for its nourishing mix of retinol and lush, smoothing hydrators.
+To address more advanced signs of ageing, or to alternate with any of the serums above, our RESIST Intensive Wrinkle-Repair Retinol Serum is an ultra-silky anti-ageing formula celebrated for its nourishing mix of retinol and lush, smoothing hydrators.

 If you have extra-sensitive skin prone to redness, your skin will love our CALM Redness Relief Repairing Serum.
 This lightweight formula comforts skin and eases redness and is even gentle enough for those with rosacea and eczema, while delivering skin-replenishing ingredients like glycerin and ceramides.

 Indian Journal of Dermatology, May-June 2016, pages 279–287